Honda Recalls 1.1 Million Vehicles After Air Bag Injures Driver

 A timeline submitted to the NHTSA as part of Honda's recall report shows the company launched an investigation into the flawed safety feature in April 2018, after it learned about a crash that had happened a few months earlier.
 Honda said that the precipitating accident involved a 2004 Honda Odyssey with a replacement inflator that ruptured when the air bag deployed and injured the driver's arm.

-In its investigation, Honda found that inflators made at a Takata facility in Monclova, Mexico had "experienced manufacturing process errors that introduced excessive moisture into the inflator during assembly."
+In its investigation, Honda found that inflators made at a Takata facility in Monclova, Mexico, had "experienced manufacturing process errors that introduced excessive moisture into the inflator during assembly."

 According to Honda, over time, excess moisture in a sealed inflator can produce a higher than normal pressure when the air bag deploys, causing it to rupture.